-Belsky et al. (1991) proposed multiple qualities and features of the family ecology that influence pubertal development and reproductive strategies.
-According to their model, insecure attachment, early menarche, and a more quantitative reproduction strategy (early sexual intercourse, unrestricted short-term mating) are most likely to occur under conditions of high levels of stress (e.g. scarcity or instability of resources, marital discord, harsh, rejecting family relationships, single parenthood, unstable employment).
-We operationalized the high-stress developmental context with the variables of single-mother parenting, the absence of a father-figure (biological father or stepfather), low parental investment, and low parental socioeconomic status.
+In their psychosocial acceleration theory (PA-theory) Belsky, Steinberg, and Draper (1991) proposed multiple qualities and features of the family ecology that influences pubertal development and reproductive strategies.
+According to their model, insecure attachment, early menarche, and a more quantitative reproduction strategy (early sexual intercourse, unrestricted short-term mating) are most likely to occur under conditions of high levels of stress (e.g., scarcity or instability of resources, marital discord, harsh, rejecting family relationships, single parenthood, unstable employment).
+We operationalized the high-stress developmental context with the variables of single-mother parenting, the absence of a father figure (biological father or stepfather), low parental investment, and low parental socioeconomic status.